geological-survey-of-queensland/geological-properties-database/README.md

 ## Geological properties data model
 <p align="center">
 <img src="https://github.com/geological-survey-of-queensland/ssor-database/blob/master/images/geological-properties-model.svg" width="560"><br>
-Figure 1: High-level Geological Properties data model</p>
+Figure 1: High-level Geological Properties data model (Full model in Figure 2 below)</p>

 ### A plain English definition
 We seek to understand the geological properties of a geological or administrative 'Feature'.
 We undertake a 'Survey' on the Feature at a 'Site'.
 The Site may comprise the whole Feature, part of the Feature, or may encompass and extend beyond the Feature.
 The Survey yields 'Samples' that may be physical, such as a drillcore, or non-physical proxies such as photographs.
 We conduct 'Observations' on the Samples using various procedures.
 The Observation yields 'Results' as measured values or qualitative descriptions.
 We interpret the Results to understand the **geological properties** of the Feature.